 Executive Director Simone Levine

 Veronica Bard believes in and practices a thoughtful, determined, and ethical approach to reforming the criminal justice system; she is committed to enabling the community changes she wants to see.
-Non-profit and government organizations for which she has worked and volunteered include the New York County District Attorney’s Office Frauds Bureau, Jefferson Parish 24th Judicial District Court, Orleans Parish District Attorney’s Office, Orleans Public Defenders, East Baton Rouge District Attorney’s Office, Tulane Domestic Violence Clinic, Greater New Orleans Fair Housing Action Center, Southeast Louisiana Legal Services, The Advocacy Center, Common Ground Relief, Covington Food Bank Seeds of Hope Garden, and Habitat for Humanity St. Tammany West.
+Non-profit and government organizations for which she has worked and volunteered include the New York County District Attorney's Office Frauds Bureau, City of New Orleans Office of the Independent Police Monitor, Jefferson Parish 24th Judicial District Court, Orleans Parish District Attorney’s Office, Orleans Public Defenders, East Baton Rouge District Attorney’s Office, Tulane Domestic Violence Clinic, Greater New Orleans Fair Housing Action Center, Southeast Louisiana Legal Services, The Advocacy Center, Common Ground Relief, Covington Food Bank Seeds of Hope Garden, and Habitat for Humanity St. Tammany West.
 Veronica is a proud alumna of Isidore Newman, University of Pennsylvania, and Tulane Law and studied international criminal and human rights law at the University of Amsterdam.
-Veronica is a contract attorney with the City of New Orleans Office of the Independent Police Monitor and currently serves on the Criminal Justice committee of the Louisiana State Bar Association.
-You can contact Veronica at firstname.lastname@example.org.
+Veronica currently serves on the Criminal Justice committee of the Louisiana State Bar Association.
+You can contact Veronica at email@example.com.

 Development Consultant Carole Berke